Despite A Ban, Arkansas Farmers Are Still Spraying Controversial Weedkiller

 But then he watched the leaves on his soybean plants curl up.
 Dicamba had blown in from somebody else's field.
 He doesn't know which neighbor broke the law.
 But describing the damage, there's intense frustration in his voice.
 "Do I go out and witch-hunt people, and find — I'm not doing that.
 But I have a legal right as a farmer to keep a crop that is not damaged by somebody else's spray," he says.

 That legal right might not be enough, though.
-If other people insist on using dicamba, he may be forced to plant those new dicamba-tolerant soybeans, because those plants won't get injured.
+If other people insist on using dicamba, he may be forced to plant those new dicamba-tolerant soybeans because those plants won't get injured.
 And if he does that, he'd be tempted to spray dicamba, too.